initialize project

 # show the configurations that will be executed

-vast configuration list
+vast config list

 # setup pods in cluster (kubernetes required)

-vast execution cluster setup minikube
+vast exec cluster setup minikube

 # execute the tests in the cluster

-vast execution cluster run
+vast exec cluster run

 # OR: execute in detached mode (exit immediately, cleanup manually)

-# vast execution cluster run --detach
+# vast exec cluster run --detach

-# download results from the cluster
+# upload results from the cluster to a share service

-vast execution cluster download
+vast exec cluster upload-to-share

 # cleanup pods in cluster

-vast execution cluster cleanup
+vast exec cluster cleanup

-# analyze the results
+# evaluate the results

-vast analysis gui
+vast eval gui

 Introduction